-Reporting to the Manager, Parks, the Section Manager, Parks Infrastructure & Asset Management leads a team of technical and operational staff and is responsible for developing and implementing the asset management program for District Parks, including construction, renovation, renewal, replacement and maintenance of parks infrastructure and capital assets.
-As the Section Manager, you will apply advanced project and construction management skills to ensure all annual and long range capital projects are properly defined and prioritized based upon available funding, risk management and needs assessment, and in accordance with established policies, regulations and service level standards.
-You are also responsible for developing and managing staff and equipment resources, which includes certified trades personnel, equipment operators, labourers, and a wide range of consultants and contractors.
-This position works collaboratively to support Parks Planning, Development and Operational priorities in accordance with approved budgets and corporate objectives.
+Reporting to the Director, Parks, the Section Manager, Parks Infrastructure & Asset Management leads a team of technical and operational staff responsible for developing and implementing the asset management and capital construction program for District Parks, including construction, renovation, renewal, replacement and maintenance of parks infrastructure, buildings and capital assets.
+As the Section Manager, you will apply advanced project and construction management skills to ensure all annual and long-range capital projects are properly defined and prioritized based upon available funding, risk management and needs assessment, and in accordance with established policies, regulations and service level standards.
+You are also responsible for developing and managing staff and equipment resources, which includes professional and technical staff, certified trades personnel, equipment operators, labourers, and a wide range of consultants and contractors.
+This position works collaboratively to support Parks Department priorities in accordance with approved budgets and corporate objectives.

 The successful applicant will have:

-- Considerable knowledge of the methods, procedures and practices involved in parks construction, maintenance and asset management.
+- Considerable knowledge of the methods, procedures and practices involved in parks construction, maintenance, infrastructure and asset management.

 - Considerable knowledge of the regulations, policies, by-laws and objectives related to the work.